br93/jolt-extension-vs-code/README.md

 # JOLT extension for VS Code

 This is a JOLT extension for VS Code.
-Create a "input.json" and "spec.json" file in root of workspace/project, run the extension and check the results.
+Edit your input and spec, transform and check the results.

 ## Running the Extension

 - Open Command Pallete, type "JOLT (Create input/spec)" to create input and spec

-- Edit input and spec
+- Edit input (example format):
-  - input (format):
 ```
     {
       "rating": {